 Look for the Temporary Baggage Storage and Home Delivery counters in the arrivals area of each terminal.
 You can send your skis, snowboards and other luggage directly to the resort for next day delivery.
 This is also a useful option for getting your gear back to the airport.
 Delivery services like Yamato also offer "Ski Ta-Q-Bin" services—a round-trip delivery from most places in Japan to the resort and back, for a reasonable price.

 What can I do at New Chitose Airport?

 If you have a layover, you can take a soak in the soothing waters of the New Chitose Airport Onsen , on the fourth floor of the airport.
 You can also get a massage, try a rock sauna, take a nap and enjoy a meal.
-The facility is open 23 hours a day.
+The facility is open from 10:00 a.m. to 9:00 a.m. the next morning.
 Children will enjoy the Hello Kitty Happy Flight area on the third floor.
 It has colorful displays, games and a cafe and shop.